gramener/gramex/gramex/apps/guide/formhandler/README.md

 `function:` also works with SQLAlchemy databases.
 It loads the **entire** table before transforming, so ensure that you have enough memory.

+## FormHandler queries

-You may also use a `query:` for SQLAlchemy databases.
+You may also use a `query:` to select data from an SQLAlchemy databases.
 For example:

     :::yaml
     url: